 Toner seems to be one of the most difficult skincare products to find in a travel size!
 One of the few widely available toners is from Dermologica.
 Everyone loves their anti-aging Antioxidant Hydramist Toner for daily use.

-If you don’t like depending on the soap in hotels, consider picking up a bar of “Ultimate Man” Body Scrub Soap by Kiehls.
-It’s ideal for backpackers or anyone that needs a long-lasting and dependable soap they can bring on a trip.
+If you don’t like relying on hotel soap, consider picking up a bar of “Ultimate Man” Body Scrub Soap by Kiehls.
+Nothing will leave you feeling cleaner!

 Does choosing individual skincare products feel overwhelming?
-Travel skincare kits are easy for those who want a one-stop shop.
+Travel-size skincare set are easy for those who want a one-stop-shop.

-Here are a couple of travel skincare kits you might like, some of which are bundles of product I’ve mentioned in sections above.
+Here are a couple of skincare travel sets you might like, some of which are bundles of products I’ve mentioned in sections above.

-My top travel size skincare kit recommendation is made by The Ordinary.
-It’s called The Balance Set and contains four items that are great people with any skin type.
+My top travel-size skincare set recommendation is made by The Ordinary.
+It’s called The Balance Set and contains four items that are great for people with any skin type.

 You get the gentle squalane cleanser, a salicylic acid face peel masque, a niacinamide serum for oil control, and my all-time favorite Moisturizing Factors product.
 All of this comes at a reasonable price, too.

-The Ordinary sells a couple skincare set variations, too.
+The Ordinary sells a couple of skincare set variations, too.
 Most are around the same price.
-The Daily Set is similar to the Balance Set mentioned above, but includes a hyaluronic acid / vitamin B5 serum instead of the niacinamide serum and face masque.
+The Daily Set is similar to the Balance Set mentioned above but includes a hyaluronic acid/vitamin B5 serum instead of the niacinamide serum and face masque.

-The Classic Maintenance Collection for Men by Lumin is another great option, probably the best travel skincare kit for men.
+The Classic Maintenance Collection for Men by Lumin is another great option, probably the best travel skincare set for men.
 One great advantage is that these screw-cap containers pretty much guarantee no spills!

-The kit includes the highly popular charcoal cleanser, the gentle exfoliating rub and a container of moisturizing balm.
+The set includes the highly popular charcoal cleanser, the gentle exfoliating rub, and a container of moisturizing balm.
 If you don’t want the cleanser (or already have it), go for the Correction Trio set, which includes the dark circle defense cream instead.